AdelRedaa97/react-native-select-dropdown/README.md

 function recieves selected item and its index in data array

-if multipleSelect is true then recives only array of item.
+if multipleSelect is true then recives array of items and arrat if selected index.

 | Type     | Required |
 | -------- | -------- |